GoogleCloudPlatform/cloud-builders/kubectl/README.md

     # Name of GKE cluster
     CLOUDSDK_CONTAINER_CLUSTER=<your cluster's name>

+**You must set these environment variables on every step that uses the `kubectl` builder; this context is not persisted across steps.**

 If your GKE cluster is in a different project than Cloud Build, also set: